 Ashtanga Yoga is meant to be practiced daily under the guidance of a qualified teacher.
 Traditionally, rest is taken on Saturdays and the days of the Full and New moon.
 Also, for women, "Ladies' Holiday" is taken during the first three days of menstruation.

 There are three groups of series in the Ashtanga system.
 The Primary Series (Yoga Chikitsa) detoxifies and aligns the body.
 The Intermediate Series (Nadi Shodhana) purifies the nervous system by opening and clearing the energy channels.
-The Advanced Series A, B, C, and D (Sthira Bhaga) integrate the strength and grace of the practice, requiring higher levels of concentration, flexibility and humility.
+The Advanced Series A, B, C, and D (Sthira Bhaga) integrate the strength and grace of the practice, requiring higher levels of concentration, strength, flexibility and humility.
 Each series is fully developed before proceeding to the next.
 In the same way, the sequential order of asanas (postures) is followed, since each asana, like each series, grows out of the asana before it and is preparation for the next.

 The Primary Series can be a sufficient challenge for most people taking a long time to master.
 Other students will move more quickly through the sequences.
 There are a number of factors that determine the speed of progress through the sequences, including the age, state of health, dedication to practice and degree of flexibility of the student.